DHRI-Curriculum/Data-and-Ethics/lessons.md

 2. Each observation is a row.
 3. Each value is a cell.

-Look back at our example of cats to see how they may or may not follow those guidelines. **Important note:** some data formats allow for more than one dimension of data (like the `JSON` file below).
+Look back at our example of cats to see how they may or may not follow those guidelines. **Important note:** some data formats allow for more than one dimension of data (like the `JSON` structure below).
 How might that complicate the concept of **Tidy Data**?

 ```json
 {